The unintended effects of universalizing social pensions: Evidence from Mexico: Robustness and heterogeneity

 \subsection{Robustness: Other social programs}

 A potential concern is that concurrent policy changes in Mexico may confound the estimated effects of the universalization of the Mexican Social Pension Program.
-The most prominent of these is the elimination of the conditional cash transfer program PROSPERA (formerly PROGRESA) in 2019, which was replaced by the Becas Benito Juárez (BBJ) program.
-While prior research has documented that this transition disrupted educational outcomes for youth \citep{marquez2025}, its relevance for the elderly is limited.
-PROSPERA only supported older adults who were not enrolled in the pension program, and the amount transferred was substantially smaller than the social pension benefit.
-Most pension-eligible individuals would not have qualified for PROSPERA prior to the reform.
+The most prominent of these is the elimination of the conditional cash transfer program PROSPERA (formerly PROGRESA) in 2019 and its replacement with Becas Benito Juárez (BBJ).
+The same period also saw the introduction of Jóvenes Construyendo el Futuro (JCF), a large-scale training and employment program targeted at young adults.
+Because both programs primarily affected younger household members, they could potentially influence some of our outcomes through household-level spillovers.
+Previous research has documented that these policy changes affected the educational and labor market decisions of youth \citep{marquez2025}.
+Their direct relevance for the elderly, however, is limited.
+Prior to its elimination, PROSPERA only supported older adults who were not beneficiaries of the social pension program, and the amount transferred was substantially smaller than the pension benefit.
+Likewise, JCF targeted young individuals who were neither employed nor enrolled in school, making direct exposure among the elderly effectively nonexistent.

-However, indirect effects cannot be ruled out.
-If PROSPERA’s elimination reduced household income among younger co-residents, elderly individuals in cohabitation may have experienced economic spillovers.
-We define cohabitation as a living arrangement in which older adults reside with younger household members (e.g., children or grandchildren).
-If PROSPERA's removal had adverse effects, these would be expected primarily among cohabiting elderly, not among those living alone.
+Nevertheless, indirect effects cannot be ruled out.
+If the replacement of PROSPERA with BBJ or the introduction of JCF altered household income or labor market opportunities for younger household members, elderly individuals living in cohabitation may have experienced economic spillovers.
+We define cohabitation as a living arrangement in which older adults reside with younger household members, such as children or grandchildren.
+Under this hypothesis, any confounding effects from these programs should be concentrated among cohabiting elderly rather than among those living alone.